neverfap-deluxe/nfd-app/md/ARTICLES.md

 ## Choice over mind - COM

 __TODO__
-- Context: Porn is not who you are, it is your addiction.
 - The hidden art of not staring at women in public
 - It's the small things you do which bring change. ( talk about how it's about every small thing you do which helps change your brain, and that it takes weeks for these changes to come about, and why it's important to stick to a routine.)

 __WRITING__
+- Context: Porn is not who you are, it is your addiction

 __Created/Done__